LLNL/RAJAPerf/docs/sphinx/dev_guide/ci.rst

 RAJA Performance Suite Continuous Integration (CI) Testing
 ************************************************************

-The RAJA Performance Suite uses the same continuous integration tools as RAJA.
+The RAJA Performance Suite project uses the same continuous integration tools as the RAJA project, namely Azure Pipelines and GitLab CI in the Livermore Computing Collaboration Zone (LC CZ).
+Please see `RAJA Continuous Integration Testing <https://raja.readthedocs.io/en/develop/sphinx/dev_guide/ci.html>`_ for more information.

 One important difference to note is that the RAJA Performance Suite inherits most of its support for GitLab CI testing from its RAJA submodule.
-As a result, RAJA submodules that support RAJA GitLab CI, such as `Uberenv <https://github.com/LLNL/uberenv>`_ and `RADIUSS Spack Configs <https://github.com/LLNL/radiuss-spack-configs>`_, do not appear in the RAJA Performance Suite repository.
-However, the RAJA Performance Suite does include files that are specific to the project and play the same roles and follow the structure as the similarly named files in the RAJA repository.
+As a result, submodules that support RAJA GitLab CI, such as `Uberenv <https://github.com/LLNL/uberenv>`_ and `RADIUSS Spack Configs <https://github.com/LLNL/radiuss-spack-configs>`_, do not appear in the RAJA Performance Suite repository.

-Files that support Azure Pipelines testing for the RAJA Performance Suite are also maintained in the project repository.

-Please see `RAJA Continuous Integration Testing <https://raja.readthedocs.io/en/develop/sphinx/dev_guide/ci.html>`_ for more information.
+The RAJA Performance Suite project does include files that support GitLab and Azure Pipelines CI testing that are specific to the project.
+These file are similar to those in the RAJA project and play the same roles and follow the same structure as in the RAJA project.
+Such files are described in `RAJA Continuous Integration Testing <https://raja.readthedocs.io/en/develop/sphinx/dev_guide/ci.html>`_.

 .. _ci_tasks-label: